apigee/apigee-remote-service-cli/README.md

 prior release, add the `--forceProxyInstall` option to the commands below to ensure that the latest proxy is installed into your environment.

-### Apigee SaaS

-    apigee-remote-service-cli provision --legacy --user $USER --password $PASSWORD --organization $ORG --environment $ENV

-_Tip_
-The CLI will automatically pick up a username and password from a [.netrc](https://ec.haxx.se/usingcurl-netrc.html) file in your home directory if you have an entry for `api.enterprise.apigee.com`.

 ### Apigee Hybrid

 Apigee Hybrid